Vital Signs for a New America

 Tuesday, October 3, 6-7.30pm: History is a Living Weapon (performance)

 The Hinterlands delve into the past to remember and re-learn the cultural memories and collective histories of Detroit and Ann Arbor.
-In 2013, while rehabbing their Detroit home, the performance collective The Hinterlands discovered a rich personal archive of publication clippings, which appear to chronicle radical U.S. histories of the 60s and 70s.
-This archive contains actual documents from the original collector, as well as print out and reproductions of materials that suffered water damage prior to cataloging.
+A collection of boxes is discovered in the basement of a house on the border of Detroit and Hamtramck.
+In them, a rich personal archive of publication clippings, which appear to chronicle radical U.S. histories of the 60s and 70s.
 Using the archive as a performative platform, the artists invite audiences to engage with the materials contained in the boxes that blur the boundaries between fact and fiction, real and imagined.
-The ephemera and memorabilia in the The Radicalization Process Papers takes audiences on a journey that navigates layers of historical accounts, art, politics, and cultural artifacts.
-The Radicalization Process asks audiences to examine the assumptions of freedom and democracy in popular American culture and its future.
+The ephemera and memorabilia in the The Radicalization Process Papers takes audiences on a journey that navigates layers of historical accounts, art, politics, and cultural artifacts and asks audiences to examine the assumptions of freedom and democracy in popular American culture.
+Created and compiled by The Hinterlands in collaboration with historian and poet Casey Rocheteau and designer Ben Gaydos.